Justin Hodges: 2015

+Statistics

 Boxing career

 On 9 February 2019, Hodges made his boxing debut against former furniture removalist Rob Baron who was also making his boxing debut.
 Hodges won the fight after just 75 seconds knocking out Baron.

 In his second fight, Hodges faced New Zealand boxer Troy McMahon.
-Hodges won the fight within the first 20 seconds knocking out McMahon.
+Hodges won the fight in 23 seconds, knocking out McMahon.
 Hodges came under media and fan backlash after the fight due to Hodges choice of opponent.
 Hodges responded to the criticism saying "I don't care about the crowd, the crowd doesn't bother me.
 I've spent 18 years playing the game of rugby league, They are the one booing, but they should get in the ring and have a go themselves".

 In his third fight, Hodges opponent was rugby league player Darcy Lussick who was making his boxing debut.
 Hodges was knocked out by Lussick within the first 39 seconds of the fight.